slatedocs/slate/source/index.html.md

 If you have any reason to believe that you need a higher rate limit, please contact our support.

 ## A small note about API V2 vs V1
-We wrote this API V2 based on our experience from V1, trying to make it simpler and more robust.
+As of December 31st, 2017, API V1 is depreciated.
-Eventually, this V2 API will support all current V1 API methods, and later on V1 will be depreciated.
+We wrote the API V2 based on our experience from V1, trying to make it simpler and more robust.

 We changed many things from V1: